blackary/streamlit-desktop/README.md

 PRs are welcome from Snowflake employees

-## Local Development
+If you would like to contribute to the app, clone the repo and run the following

-Clone the repo and run the following commands:
+commands:

 ```sh
 ./download_python.sh